-2) Half-court basketball is a game of three-on-three.
+- 2) Half-court basketball is a game of three-on-three.
 Each team must start the game with three players.
 A team may drop below 3 after the start of the game due to player injury or illness but must have 3 players to start the game.
 A team may not drop below a minimum of 2 athletes or will have to forfeit the game.
-For Unified 3-on-3, the ratio will be 1 athlete and 1 partner.

-e.
-The Game

-- 1) The game will be played for 20 minutes with two 10-minute halves and a 2-minute halftime period.
+For Unified 3-on-3, the ratio will be 1 athlete and 1 partner. - d.
+The Game - 1) The game will be played for 20 minutes with two 10-minute halves and a 2-minute halftime period.
 The game will end prior to the full 20 minutes if either team has a lead of 15 points or greater.
-A made field goal counts two points, unless attempted from the three-point field goal area, when it counts three points. - 2) There will be a running clock applied until the final minute of regulation play.
-During this time, the clock will stop for all dead ball situations (e.g., fouls, violations, field goals, and timeouts). - The game will start with a flip of a coin for possession.
-There is no jump ball.
-All jump balls will be administered by alternate possession, starting with the team that wins the flip of the coin. - 4) The winning team is the team with the highest score after the 20-minute game or the team to achieve a lead of 15 points or greater. - 5) If overtime is required due to a tie at the end of regulation play, it will begin with a flip of a coin for possession.
-A one-minute intermission will follow regulation play and each overtime period.
-The amount of time for an overtime period is three minutes.
-The clock will stop during the last minute of overtime for all dead ball situations.
+A made field goal counts one point, unless attempted from the three-point field goal area, when it counts three points. - 2) There will be a running clock applied until the final minute of regulation play.
+During this time, the clock will stop for all dead ball situations (e.g., fouls, violations, field goals, and timeouts).